kliu128/kliu.io/content/post/yubico-magic-unlock.md

 +++
-title = "Using a Yubikey as a touchless, magic unlock key for Linux" date = 2020-08-16T11:29:28-04:00 description = "Yubikeys are great for security, but their benefits decrease somewhat when you leave them in your computer unattended.
+title = "Using a Yubikey as a touchless, magic unlock key for Linux" date = 2020-08-16T11:29:28-04:00 summary =  "Yubikeys are great for security, but their benefits decrease somewhat when you leave them in your computer unattended.
 I also have login passwords that are way too long.
 How to solve these problems?
 Use a Yubikey to unlock your computer!" draft = false toc = false categories = []